jupyterhub/zero-to-jupyterhub-k8s/doc/source/optimization.md

     scheduling:
       userPods:
         nodeAffinity:
+          # matchNodePurpose valid options:
+          # - ignore
-          # matchNodePurpos valid options: ignore, prefer (the default), require
+          # - prefer (the default)
+          # - require
           matchNodePurpose: require
     ```

-NOTE: If you end up not using a dedicated node pool for users and want to scale
+**NOTE**: If you end up *not* using a dedicated node pool for users and want to
-down efficiently, you will need to learn about PodDisruptionBudget and to quite
+scale down efficiently, you will need to learn about PodDisruptionBudget
-a bit more of work to avoid ending up with almost empty nodes not scaling down.
+resources and to do quite a bit more work in order to avoid ending up with
+almost empty nodes not scaling down.

-#### Using resources efficiently (the user scheduler)
+#### Using available nodes efficiently (the user scheduler)

 If you have users coming online and others being culled by inactivity, but on
 average you are needing less and less nodes.
 How will you free up a node so it
 can be scaled down?

-This is what the user scheduler can do for you.
-It will schedule users to the
+This is what the user scheduler helps you with.
+It will schedule new user pods
-most utilized node, allowing the underutilized nodes to free up.
-To see this in
+to the most utilized node, allowing the underutilized nodes to free up over
-action, look at the following graph showing the amount of users on five
+time.
+To see this in action, look at the following graph from the mybinder.org
-different nodes from the mybinder.org deployment.
-Five nodes were running, but
-only about three were really needed.
+deployment when they enabled the user scheduler, It is showing the amount of
+user pods active on five different nodes.
+You will notice that when the user
+scheduler is enabled, two nodes are freed up from user pods and scaled down.

 [![](_static/images/user_scheduler.png)](_static/images/user_scheduler.png)